-Migrating to Excel 2007 from Earlier Versions
+Migrating to Excel 2010 from Earlier Versions Using Pull-down Menus

-If you're a brand new Excel user, you're going to take to the program's new Ribbon User Interface like a duck to water.
-However, if you're coming to Excel 2007 as a dedicated user of any of the earlier Excel versions (from Excel 97 all the way through Excel 2003), the first time you launch Excel 2007 and take a gander at the Ribbon, you're probably going to feel more like someone just threw you into the deep end of the pool without a life preserver.
+If you're a brand new Excel user or have had some experience with Excel 2007, you're going to take to Excel 2010's Ribbon User Interface like a duck to water.
+However, if you're coming to Excel 2010 as a dedicated user of earlier Excel versions (Excel 97 all the way through Excel 2003), the first time you launch Excel 2010 and take a gander at the Ribbon, you're probably going to feel more like someone just threw you into the deep end of the pool without a life preserver.

 Don't panic!
-Simply use this section of the chapter as your Excel 2007 life preserver.
+Simply use this section of the chapter as your Excel 2010 life preserver.
 It's intended to get you oriented, keep your head above water, and have you swimming with the new interface in no time at all.
-Just give me five minutes of your precious time and I promise I'll have you up and running with Excel 2007 and, maybe even smiling again.
-Now, take a deep breath, and here we go....
+Just give me five minutes of your precious time and I promise I'll have you up and running with Excel 2010 and maybe even smiling again.
+Now, take a deep breath, and here we go. . . .

-First, the bad news: there is no Classic mode in Excel 2007 that will magically turn that fat, screen-real estate stealing Ribbon back into those sleek and tried and true pull-down menus (thanks Microsoft, I needed that)!
+First, the bad news: There is no Classic mode in Excel 2010 that will magically turn that fat, screen real estate-stealing Ribbon back into those sleek, tried and true pull-down menus (thanks Microsoft, I needed that!).
 After the wonderful designers and engineers at Microsoft got through dumping all the pull-down menus and toolbars that you worked so diligently to master and on which you relied every Excel workday of your life, there was just nothing left for them to hang a Classic mode onto.

-Now, for the good news: you really don't need a Classic mode - you just need to find out where those scoundrel engineers went and put all the stuff you used to do so effortlessly in versions of Excel before the Ribbon User Interface.
+Now, for the good news: You really don't need a Classic mode - you just need to find out where those scoundrel engineers went and put all the stuff you used to do so effortlessly in versions of Excel before the Ribbon User Interface.
 After all, you already know what most of those pull-down menu items and toolbar buttons do; all you have to do is locate them.